opencog/atomspace/Design-Notes.md

 There is no FilterStream, because it is easy to set up FutureStream such that it pulls from (pulls through) a FilterLink.

-Issues:
- * FlatStream behaves like a future, but perhaps it is mis-designed, and should only reference `LinkValue::value()` to get the next collection, instead of calling `Atom::execute()`.
-XXX FIXME.

- * Assuming above change, then FlatStream should be able to pull items one at a time from a running (open) QueueValue.
-That is, convert the blocking ContainerValue behavior into a non-blocking form, delivering one item at a time, as soon as it is available.
+There is no need for a streaming QueueValue, UnisetValue.
+These can be wrapped with a FlatStream, which will pull items out one at a time, or will block, if the Container is empty and open.
+Thus, it provides the items being added to the Container, without buffering.

 The SortedValue works best when it drains its source, that is, keeps it's source drained and empty, so that it can apply the sort order to